CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 * Uses and configuration of DNSSEC
 * Mechanisms to ensure the availability of DNS servers
 * Mechanisms to secure the zone information
-For training and further education, the institution should plan a sufficient budget.
+For training and further education the institution should plan a sufficient budget.

 #### APP.3.6.M13 Limiting the visibility of domain information